VlachosGroup/Zacros-Wrapper/README.rst

 Getting Started
 ----------------
 1. Obtain modified Zacros 1.02 executable.
 See Separate page.
+    - Note: Due to copywrite concerns, these files have been removed.
 2. Add the Zacros-Wrapper repository to your PYTHONPATH environment variable.
 3. Configure input in demo file and run.